ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 # Planning the deployment
 {: #tenant-plan-deploy}

-Before you order an {{site.data.keyword.vmware-service-full}} instance, ensure that you plan your deployment.
+Review the following considerations to plan your {{site.data.keyword.vmware-service_full}} instance deployment.

+Review [VMware Cloud Director 10.5 Configuration Limits](https://configmax.esp.vmware.com/guest?vmwareproduct=%20VMware%20Cloud%20Director&release=VMware%20Cloud%20Director%2010.5&categories=35-0){: external} to ensure that you understand configuration limits in VMware Cloud Director™.
+{: note}

 ## VMware deployment size
 {: #tenant-plan-deploy-vmware-depl}

-Consider the size of the VMware® by Broadcom deployment required.
+Consider the size of the VMware® deployment required.

-VMware by Broadcom deployments sizings are based on the CPU, memory, and storage that are required to run the targeted workload.
+VMware deployment sizings are based on the CPU, memory, and storage that are required to run the targeted workload.
 If you are planning a workload migration from on-premises to the cloud, the on-premises size is a good starting point.
-You can resize your VMware by Broadcom deployment at any time.
+You can resize your VMware deployment at any time.

 ## {{site.data.keyword.vcf-aas}} type
 {: #tenant-plan-deploy-type}

 Consider your instance type.

 Choose from single-tenant or multitenant options.
-Both single-tenant and multitenant configuration options provide the same experience, security, and reliability for running VMWare by Broadcom workloads.
+Both single-tenant and multitenant configuration options provide the same experience, security, and reliability for running VMWare workloads.
 The single-tenant option provides the highest level of isolation and consistency.

 ### {{site.data.keyword.vcf-aas}} single-tenant
 {: #tenant-plan-deploy-type-st}

-For a dedicated infrastructure and built to order VMware by Broadcom environment, create a single-tenant Cloud Director site.
-After you create a Cloud Director site, deploy virtual data centers (VDCs) with monthly charges for the dedicated VMware by Broadcom infrastructure components.
+For a dedicated infrastructure and built to order VMware environment, create a single-tenant Cloud Director site.
+After you create a Cloud Director site, deploy virtual data centers (VDCs) with monthly charges for the dedicated VMware infrastructure components.

 ### {{site.data.keyword.vcf-aas}} multitenant
 {: #tenant-plan-deploy-type-mt}

-For a flexible, pay-as-you-go VMware by Broadcom environment, create a VDC in a multitenant Cloud Director site.
+For a flexible, pay-as-you-go VMware environment, create a VDC in a multitenant Cloud Director site.
 With {{site.data.keyword.vcf-aas-full}} multitenant, your only step is to create the Cloud Director VDC.

 On-demand and reserved pricing plans are available for multitenant instances.

+Some data centers are restricted to a specific pricing plan.
+{: restriction}

 #### On-demand
 {: #tenant-plan-deploy-type-mt-ondemand}